How to Deal with a Moody Boyfriend

 Hot and Cold

 Think of it this way.
 You know how guys think about sex 95% of the time?
 Well, the other 5% they have to obsess about something else.
 So if it’s not you, what is it?
 His job?
-His friends?
+Maybe his friends?
 His team losing the Super Bowl?

 Whatever is weighing heavy on his mind, chances are he will be preoccupied.
 Men have a one-track-mind by design, but it doesn’t mean he doesn’t love you.